mosmn/Notes/sections/theo/ai/knowledge-representation-schemes.md

 in
 ```

-# Semantic Networks (cont.)
+## 5. Inheritance in Semantic Networks

-- It can capture and show **inheritance**
+- **Inheritance Feature**:
-    - a very good feature (that not found in other
+  - Captures and shows inheritance, a powerful feature not found in other schemes.
-       schemes)
-- Can be used to combine with other
+  - Can be combined with other representation methods.
-    representation methods
-- See next slide for “inheritance” power of
-    semantic nets

-## Inheritance in Semantics Networks
+### Example of Inheritance:

 ```
+Animal
 Breathe
-Animal
 Move
 Fly
 Bird